 If you have a question about absolutely anything, you can ask Google Assistant rather than look it up on your phone.
 You can also create a routine that gives you the weather and traffic report at a specific time each morning as you drink the coffee from the coffee maker that Google Assistant started at the assigned time.

 Home security is another popular use with Google Home.
 You can create routines that turn on interior lights on a schedule if you’re away.
 When an exterior light or motion sensor is triggered, Google Home can turn on a smart bulb inside the house, creating the impression that someone has noticed a sound outside.
 Add in a dog barking sound that plays with the routine, and you’re all set.

-In short, Google Home is your virtual butler, making smart moves around the house to automate life and make things easier.
-It’s an excellent addition if you’re interested in home automation or already have some smart devices in the house because you use simple commands that save you time and make your house warmer, brighter, and safer.
+In short, Google Home is your virtual butler, performing smart tasks around the house to automate life and make things easier.
+It’s an excellent addition if you’re interested in home automation or already have some smart devices in the house that lets you issue simple commands to save you time and make your house warmer, brighter, and safer.

 - Is the Blink Mini Pan-Tilt Mount worth it?

 - Are Blink’s floodlight and solar panel add-ons worth it?